Public Domain - Piqsels |

 The Heduan Review publishes fiction, poetry, CNF, and art, as well as book and film reviews.
 Length: 300 to 1,000 words per piece.
 Payment: 5 cents/word.
 See submission periods.

 "We are interested in essays that focus on the writing life and especially love work where the personal intersects with the critical.
 We love essays that examine how publishing, reading, teaching, spirituality, sexuality, identity, obsession, labor, and family shape writing.
 Unconventional book reviews, insights on niche literary topics, lyric essays on craft, and stories about writing that are also about something seemingly unrelated really excite us.
-More than anything, we like to be surprised, so if you think you have something that speaks to writing or literature in some way, send it to us!"
-Payment: $50.
+More than anything, we like to be surprised, so if you think you have something that speaks to writing or literature in some way, send it to us!
+We accept pitches from interviewers interested in covering authors with a forthcoming or recently published book.
+We are especially interested in featuring books by debut authors and/or books published by indie presses."
+Payment: $50 for nonfiction, $25 for interviews.

 "We publish artists that explore culture and history; politics regional and global; the past, present, and future.
 Send us writing that surprises us, introduces images and ideas in new and strange ways, that complicates our perspectives.
 Send us fiction, poetry, personal essays, translations, reviews, visual art, and cultural criticism that have achieved a balance of craft and story so compelling that we cannot look away.
 We must read more."
 Payment: $20.